entropicalabs/entropica_qaoa/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Entropica QAOA's documentation!
+Welcome to EntropicaQAOA's documentation!
 ==========================================

-Entropica QAOA is a modular QAOA package built on top of Rigetti's `Forest SDK <https://www.rigetti.com/forest>`_.
+EntropicaQAOA is a modular QAOA package built on top of Rigetti's `Forest SDK <https://www.rigetti.com/forest>`_.
 It enables users to quickly run their own QAOA instances and easily replace any component with their own custom code.

 Features
 --------
- - Full native support for `Rigettis QVM and QPU's <https://www.rigetti.com/qpu>`_.
+ - Full native support for `Rigetti's QVM and QPUs <https://www.rigetti.com/qpu>`_.
 Run your experiments on real Quantum Computers!
- - Extensive examples explaining the usage of Entropica QAOA in detail.
+ - Extensive examples explaining the usage of EntropicaQAOA in detail.
  - Multiple parametrisations for QAOA.
- - `NetworkX <https://networkx.github.io/>`_ integration for the treatment of graph theoretic problems, and Pandas <https://pandas.pydata.org/> integration for data importing.
+ - `NetworkX <https://networkx.github.io/>`_ integration for the treatment of graph theoretic problems, and `Pandas <https://pandas.pydata.org/>`_ integration for data importing.
  - Modular code base that allows the user to customise and modify different components.